 El Reno is a medium-sized city located in the state of Oklahoma.
 With a population of 18,516 people and five constituent neighborhoods, El Reno is the 30th largest community in Oklahoma.

-El Reno is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, El Reno is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in El Reno who work in office and administrative support (13.51%), sales jobs (12.61%), and management occupations (7.68%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, El Reno is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, El Reno is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in El Reno who work in office and administrative support (13.59%), sales jobs (10.86%), and management occupations (7.47%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, El Reno has relatively fewer families with younger children, and/or college students.
 Combined, this makes El Reno a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 The most common language spoken in El Reno is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Miao/Hmong.